GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ⬆️ Improved

 ### ✅ Added
-- ChatDomain::createDistinctChannel function was added as a use-case for creation a channel based on it's members.
+- `ChatDomain::createDistinctChannel` function was added as a use-case for creating a channel based on its members.
 - Add `ChatDomain::removeMembers` method

 ### ⚠️ Changed